lilyball/textmate-bundles/Review/Bundles/Ant.tmbundle/comments.markdown

 * Now that validation doesn't override ⌘S you can stop saving the current file before running the command.

 Other than that it's looking good to me, poked allan about providing some feedback about the ant.dtd file.

+## Simon - 10/27/07

+* 'ant.xml' fileTypes re-introduced.
+Would a first line match with <\!\-\-ant\-\-\> anywhere on the line be possible?
+This would be less intrusive for existing projects.
+* Validation now shows a tooltip on success.
+* Saving the current file on validation has been removed.

+Thank you for the feedback.